Research Institutes, Centres and Units

 The following research groups exist within the Faculty of Arts and Social Sciences:

 Transport affects many aspects of everyday life.
-That is the subject of the multi-disciplinary Transport Research Group at the University of Waikato.
+That is the subject of the multi-disciplinary Transport Research Group (TRG) at the University of Waikato.

 The Waikato Gender Research Network (WGRN) is a cross-discipline collective of staff and students within the University of Waikato who have shared research interests in gender related issues.